Donate to NDCS

 The best way to find out what a university or college is like is to visit it before applying.
 Visiting a university or college can be an excellent opportunity to discuss support.

 Most universities and colleges will have open days.
-Visit the institution's websites or opendays.com.
+Visit the institution's website or opendays.com.
 It’s also worth contacting the institution to check if the open day is accessible for deaf young people.

 Another option is to go to HE conventions to meet staff from multiple institutions at once.
 These are free events arranged by UCAS.
-Visit the UCAS website information and dates.
+Visit the UCAS website for events information and dates.

 Last Reviewed:May 2025